 About

 Hello and welcome to my portfolio.
-I am currently a fourth year PhD student in Computer Science at Cornell Tech, where I am working with Rafael Pass and Joe Halpern.
+I am currently a fifth year PhD student in Computer Science at Cornell Tech, where I am advised by Rafael Pass and Joe Halpern.
 Previously, I completed my M.S. in Computer Science at the University of Washington under Anna Karlin’s supervision.

 Interests